tuxedomask00/cep-engr-app-1/README.md

  - Using jQuery, as the user clicks on the button, reveal the appropriate information using the values from the JS object

  Feel free to take creative license however you want!
 The point of the exercise is to get a sense that you know the basics of HTML, CSS, and JS, but your page does not need to look like the example.

+## Attempt to Complete at Least 1 Item Below:

+- Publish your website using github pages:
+- Extend your design to make it as stylish as possible:
+- Pull in data from a public api:

 ## Finishing up